msank00/msank00.github.io/_posts/2019-07-28-blog_000_Statistical_Analysis_Part_1.md

 - **Below the diagonal:** The model has over-forecast; the predicted probabilities are too large.
 - **Above the diagonal:** The model has under-forecast; the probabilities are too small.

+## How predictions are calibrated?

+The predictions made by a predictive model can be calibrated. `Calibrated predictions` may (or may not) result in an improved `calibration plot` on a reliability diagram.

+Some algorithms are fit in such a way that their predicted probabilities are already calibrated.
+Without going into details why, **logistic regression** is one such example.

+Other algorithms do not directly produce predictions of probabilities, and instead a prediction of probabilities must be approximated.
+Some examples include neural networks, support vector machines, and decision trees.
+The predicted probabilities from these methods will likely be uncalibrated and may benefit from being modified via calibration.

+>> **Calibration of prediction probabilities is a rescaling operation that is applied after the predictions have been made by a predictive model.**

+There are two popular approaches to calibrating probabilities:
+- Platt Scaling
+  - Platt Scaling is simpler and is suitable for reliability diagrams with the S-shape.
+- Isotonic Regression
+  - Isotonic Regression is more complex, requires a lot more data (otherwise it may overfit), but can support reliability diagrams with different shapes (is nonparametric).

 **Reference:**